diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

 === #TheTool CLI <thing:cli>

-The CLI contains various subcommands, of which the most important one is `e2e`, which runs the entire automated pipeline for a given dataset.
+The CLI exposes various subcommands, of which the most important one is `e2e`, which runs the entire automated pipeline for a given dataset.
-Then, the subcommand `label` starts prompting the user to manually label the issues found, while the `summary` subcommand generates the `summary.json` file as previously explained.
+Afterwards, a user can use the `label` subcommand to interactively be prompted to manually label the issues found, while the `summary` subcommand generates the `summary.json` file as previously explained.
-There are also subcommands `analyse` and `results`, which run the pipeline for a single project and analyse results from Pysa, respectively, but will not be explained here as they simply execute parts of the actions carried out by `e2e`.
+There are also subcommands `analyse` and `results`, which run the pipeline for a single project and analyse results from Pysa, respectively, but these will not be further explained here as they simply execute parts of the actions carried out by `e2e`.
-For usage instructions, see @usage.
+For detailed usage instructions, see @usage.

 ==== Automated Pipeline

 The automated pipeline can be triggered by providing a dataset file to the `e2e` subcommand.
-#TheTool will then run until completion without human interaction, and
+#TheTool will then run until completion without human interaction and
-report on which projects contain issues, that is, code that could be vulnerable to class pollution.
+report the projects in which issues were detected, that is, where code was found that could be vulnerable to class pollution.
 To achieve this, a series of steps are performed sequentially, for each project in the dataset.